pottendo/pottendo-Pi1541/README.md

 ## Pi Bootfiles

-All necessary files for PiZero, Pi3 and Pi4 are provided on the sample bootpartition.
+All necessary files for Pi Zero/2, Pi3 and Pi4 and their variants are provided on the sample bootpartition.

 ## Networking